-Planning and monitoring the transport network (continued)
+Planning and monitoring the transport network continued

-The review of the Regional Land Transport Strategy (RLTS) will continue within a budget of \$400,000.
+SHORT-TERM by 30 June 2006 The review of the Regional Land Transport Strategy (RLTS) will continue within a budget of \$400,000.

 A series of cycling promotion initiatives will be implemented within a budget of \$117,000.